Doctor Strange in the Multiverse of Madness: Post-production

 The Illuminati's appearance was officially confirmed in March; and the team features actors portraying new versions of their characters from previous projects: Stewart plays a new version of Xavier that combines elements from his previous performances, including a line of dialogue from the film X-Men: Days of Future Past (2014), with elements from X-Men: The Animated Series (1992–1997); Ejiofor plays a new version of Mordo; Hayley Atwell portrays Captain Carter after voicing the What If...? version; Lashana Lynch plays a different version of Maria Rambeau / Captain Marvel from the one she portrayed in the MCU film Captain Marvel (2019); and Anson Mount portrays an alternate version of Blackagar Boltagon / Black Bolt from his role in Marvel's ABC television series Inhumans (2017).
 Also in the group is John Krasinski as Fantastic Four member Reed Richards.
 Krasinski had been a popular suggestion for the role by fans for some time, especially since the announcement of a new Fantastic Four film set in the MCU.
 Mount was unexpectedly called by Feige and reached out by Raimi to reprise his role as Black Bolt, which he was grateful and honored to do due to his joy at working with the latter.
 When Lynch was approached to return, she assumed she would be playing an ancestor of Rambeau and was surprised to learn she would be an alternate version of Captain Marvel.
-Atwell didn't like how her character felt so undermined with her death being played off as a joke, so she approached a filmmaker with feedback for an alternative way to approach the scene, to whom her suggestions didn't sit well told her to comment that to Murawski before eventually diffusing the confrontation by jokingly telling her he was "bullying her".
+Atwell was disappointed by her role in the film, and felt Carter's death was a "complete disservice" to the character.
+She had tried to suggest changes while on set which were dismissed.
 The Illuminati sequence was filmed in pieces, with many of the actors not being on set together.
 Krasinski's footage was filmed during reshoots to replace a planned cameo appearance by Daniel Craig, who chose not to film the role because he did not believe a single day of filming was worth the risk of catching COVID-19 and spreading it to his family.
 Craig was reportedly set to portray the character Balder the Brave in the scene.
 Olsen did not meet Krasinski while shooting the scene in which Scarlet Witch kills Richards, and she instead filmed the scene with a stand-in.
 Mount filmed his scenes during reshoots while Stewart filmed his scenes as Jean-Luc Picard for the Paramount+ series Star Trek: Picard (2020–2023), without the presence of Ejiofor and before Krasinski's contract was signed, with other actors filling for the roles, substituting their shots and transplanting faces.
 Due to safety protocols to prevent the spread of COVID-19, Stewart and other leading actors filmed their scenes in isolation without other actors present, which he found to be frustrating and disappointing.